httpsgithu/Miner/FAQ.md

 Normally, miners are paid only when they successfully add a new block to the chain.
 Only one miner can do this at a time, which means every other miner working on that block has wasted their time, getting nothing in return unless they submit first.
 This is commonly referred to as 'winning the lottery'.

 We are using the NiceHash marketplace which pays for the work you do, not for winning the lottery.
 This creates a consistent payout effectively by the hour.
+Miners are buying computer time from people like you, hoping to win the lottery.

 </details>